ji-podhead/Network-Guides/docs/DNS/readme.md

 print("Sent DNS response packets.")

 ```
-> -   We construct a DNS query packet targeting `www.example.com`.
-> -   We then create a DNS response packet that includes our spoofed source IP (`src_ip`) and the actual destination IP (`dst_ip`).
-The response packet is crafted to mimic a legitimate DNS response for `www.example.com`, directing it to an IP address (`1.3.3.7`) of the attacker's choice.
-> -   Finally, we send the crafted DNS response packet towards the DNS server.

 ---

 ***Sending a fake query by using IP-Spoofing***
 - we will attack the victim directly instead of using an additional nameserver
  - a ***denial of service attack*** such as DDOS could be used to kill the corresponding DNS
 - the spoofed DNS sends a `fake query` directly to the victim